Boka Bay of Montenegro.

 The Med is an extremely popular yacht charter destination, and while most people stick to the more traditional sailing routes, real enthusiasts and adventurers are always in search of new territory!
 Make Montenegro your El Dorado – a rugged landscape with secluded coastlines.

 Montenegro is a hidden blue gem, sheltered by mountains and peppered with quaint coastal towns, fishing villages, and boasting pristine waters and idyllic scenery.
 Whatever the your skill level, accomplishment or desire regarding sailing, the stunning Montenegrin riviera is a must-see.
-Berth up in Porto Montenegro, the regions most elite port and the leading superyacht marina village in the Med.
+Berth up in Porto Montenegro, the region’s most elite port and the leading superyacht marina village in the Med.

 Catch the wind and sail towards the sunset, sandwiched between the rocky mountains of the Bay of Kotor, before resting up in one of Porto Montenegro’s fully serviced, luxury residences.